-The EDC is performed automatically during all copy back operations.
+The EDC (error detection code) is performed automatically during all program operations.
 It starts immediately after the device becomes busy.

 The EDC detects 1 single bit error per EDC unit.
 Each EDC unit has a density of 528 bytes (or 264 words), split into 512 bytes of main area and 16 bytes of spare area (or 256 + 8 words).
-Refer to Table 10 and Figure 19 for EDC unit addresses definition.
-EDC results can only be retrieved during copy back program and multiplane copy back operations using the Read EDC Status Register command (see Section 6.13).
+Refer to Table 12 and Figure 20 for EDC unit addresses definition.
+EDC results can only be retrieved during copy back program and multiplane copy back operations using the Read EDC Status Register command (see Section 6.13: Read EDC status register).